Sangarshanan/sangarshanan.github.io/_posts/2020-12-26-shannon-fano-coding.md

 Low probability events are more surprising and carry more information, and the complement of high probability events carry less information.

+These were the old timey days so transmitting bits across long distances was not really cheap so we wanted to answer a fundamental question **What is the Least number of bits I encode a given information ?** and this was the measure of information and what a person who wants to transmit a message will be charged based on.

 This Information can be also presented as `The minimum number of questions we can ask`

 With the Coin toss the Information is 1 since we only need to ask 1 question, `Heads or Tails` Now if we consider a dice roll then what would be the minimum number of these questions